Kamala Khan: 2014–2019

 Katie M. Logan, for Salon in 2017, said that Kamala "signals an important development in cultural representations of Muslim-Americans [...]
 Kamala Khan is precisely the hero America needs today, but not because of a bat sign in the sky or any single definitive image.
 She is, above all, committed to the idea that every member of her faith, her generation and her city has value and that their lives should be respected and protected".
 Joshua Davison, for Bleeding Cool in 2018, wrote that "Ms. Marvel #31 is the landmark 50th issue of Kamala's beloved series.
 G. Willow Wilson never ceases to amaze me at how she can have me invested in mundane activities like a sleepover.
 This is done through a good balance of endearing characters, solid drama, and the quirks and detours one can expect from a superhero comic [...]
 Mix that with some talented artists, and you have a book well worth recommending".

 In a 2018 review of the series, the Wisconsin Muslim Journal said that the story "is a rare burst of authenticity in what can so easily become clichéd and cheap.
-In short, Kamala Khan has a refreshing amount of depth".
+In short, [Kamala] has a refreshing amount of depth".
+Academics Scott T. Smith and José Alaniz highlighted in the book Uncanny Bodies: Superhero Comics and Disability (2019) that scenes of Kamala initially struggling with her body-morphing powers have been read by scholars "as allegories of the struggle for assimilation by racial and religious others, yet what also stands out is the portrait of an unruly body".
+They commented that "many lionize the new Ms. Marvel as an icon of diversity, feminism, and girl power, but not of the disabled (though her body mutations would seem right at home among the Doom Patrol, as her powers to some extent mimic those of Elasti-Girl/Farr), reminds us of the resistance many still feel toward disability as an identity category.
+Yet an intersectional disability studies emphasizes how Khan's self-acceptance—however spectacularly 'freakish' she may appear—also extends to a demand for acceptance from others, that the world itself come to see hers, too, as a superheroic body".

 2019–2022

+The Magnificent Ms. Marvel

-IGN included The Magnificent Ms. Marvel on its list of "Best Comic Book Series of 2019".
-Charlie Ridgely, for ComicBook.com, wrote that The Magnificent Ms. Marvel was "an incredible challenge" for Ahmed since he had to follow Wilson, the character's creator.
-Ridgely said, "Ahmed has leaned hard into the issues that plague our current lives while still making the comic uplifting", and "every revelation that Kamala comes to is thoroughly earned and formed based on the specific experiences we see her confront.
+Joshua Yehl of IGN included The Magnificent Ms. Marvel on its list of "Best Comic Book Series of 2019".
+Charlie Ridgely of ComicBook.com wrote that The Magnificent Ms. Marvel was "an incredible challenge" for Ahmed since he had to follow Wilson, the character's creator.
+Ridgely said, "Ahmed has leaned hard into the issues that plague our current lives while still making the comic uplifting", and "every revelation that Kamala comes to is thoroughly earned and [based] on the specific experiences we see her confront.
 It's a master class in evolving a character while keeping them grounded in their own identity".